cdelavar/ticket-lifecycle/README.md

 <img src="https://imgur.com/uR1lqpG.png" height="80%" width="80%" alt="Close Ticket"/>
 </p>
 <p>
-When an issue has been resolved, a ticket can be closed by updating the ticket status to "Resolved" and clicking Post Reply.
+<b>When an issue has been resolved, a ticket can be closed by updating the ticket status to "Resolved" and clicking Post Reply. </b>
 </p>
 <br />